martinalupini/progetto-SOA/README.md

 - **stop_monitor** changes the monitor status to OFF.
 It takes as argument the password.
 - **add_path** adds the path specified as argument to the reference monitor.
 The path can be absolute or relative.
 The other argument taken is the password.
 - **rm_path** removes the path specified as argument to the reference monitor.
 The path can be absolute or relative.
 The other argument taken is the password.

+In the directory test/ there is some code to stress out the module and see how it behaves.

 ## Project specification